Khalilsqu/GIFtoolsCookbook/content/basicFunctionality/import/data.rst

     :width: 700

-.. note:: It is recommended to load the raw data as :ref:`FEM3Dsounding <objectEMdtype_FEM3Dsounding>` or :ref:`TEM3Dsounding <objectEMdtype_TEM3Dsounding>` object such that both transmitters and receivers can be defined at every location using :ref:`Create offset Tx/Rx <objectEMaddTx>`.
+.. note::   - It is recommended to load the raw data as :ref:`FEM3Dsounding <objectEMdtype_EM3Dsounding>` or :ref:`TEM3Dsounding <objectEMdtype_EM3Dsounding>` object such that both transmitters and receivers can be defined at every location using :ref:`Create offset Tx/Rx <objectEMaddTx>`.

-**NOTE**: For detailed instructions on how to import TEM data from a csv or xyz file, follow the instructions in :ref:`this recipe <importVTEMdata>`.
+            - For detailed instructions on how to import TEM data from a csv or xyz file, follow the instructions in :ref:`this recipe <importVTEMdata>`.

-**NOTE**: XYZ and CSV file formats do not include transmitters, which will need to be imported separately.
+            - XYZ and CSV file formats do not include transmitters, which will need to be imported separately.

 **Step 1: assign spatial data, specify frequencies/times and number of data type**